Let's start with the biggie first.

 FAX (530) 336-5758

 Why is there another group claiming they "care" for the site and "keep it nice"?
 It's a free country - you can pretty much claim anything you want - doesn't mean it's true.
 The flying community as a whole takes good care of cleaning up after using the site - and thanks to all that do.
-There is no group other than ours that has required expenses associated with the site nor is there another groups with binding obligations at the site.
-Even with our Use Permit we still have to get permission to do work up on the Rim.
+There is no group other than ours that has required expenses associated with site maintenance and complying with the Special Use Permit nor is there another group with binding obligations at the site.
+Even with our Use Permit, we still have to get permission to do work up on the Rim or add facilities to the site.
 Here's who is caring for the site.
-There is one pilot who replaces windsocks at the site and does so knowing he in only able to put his windsocks up because of our use permit.
-This individual does not replace windsocks at the #3 LZ or the south launch.
-Do we appreciate his donation to the site?
-Absolutely.
-Would the site go without windsocks without his donation - NO.

-Is there a local pilot or group I can call?
+Is there a local pilot or local group I can call?

 How can I help?